tushartushar/taksidiotis/guide.md

 [check the local's opinion](https://www.tripadvisor.com.gr/Attraction_Review-g189400-d13137578-Reviews-Toy_Room_Club-Athens_Attica.html)

 * From Hollywood to Athens!
 The best night club in the city. [click to see location](https://www.google.gr/maps/place/Lohan+Nightclub/@37.980089,23.7118973,17z/data=!3m1!4b1!4m5!3m4!1s0x14a1bcdf1361cf75:0xd93f0d81a48af300!8m2!3d37.980089!4d23.714086)
+* Enjoy various types of rum and Cuban history in Finca Vigia .
+Your rum will come along with the best Bar owners of the town and a friendly atmosphere where you can easily fit in. (https://www.facebook.com/fincavigiabar/?rf=176954512815542)
 ## Islands

 * In case you have enough time for holidays, a great choice for you is to visit Chania, Crete.
 A city that combines wonderful nightlife as well as landscapes and well-known beaches. [click to visit website](https://www.discovergreece.com/el/greek-islands/crete/chania)